jquast/blessed/docs/terminal.rst

 Full-Screen Mode
 ----------------

-If you've ever noticed how a program like 'vi' restores you to your unix shell history after exiting, it's actually a pretty basic trick that all terminal emulators support, that *blessed* provides using the :meth:`~Terminal.fullscreen` context manager over these two basic capabilities:
+If you've ever noticed how a program like :linuxman:`vim(1)` restores you to your unix shell history after exiting, it's actually a pretty basic trick that all terminal emulators support, that *blessed* provides using the :meth:`~Terminal.fullscreen` context manager over these two basic
+capabilities:

 ``enter_fullscreen``
     Switch to alternate screen, previous screen is stored by terminal driver.